The Scientific Revolution 1550-1700

 The final mark for the course is established by determination of the weighted average of several subtests.

 One resit will be offered, covering the entire course content and consisting of a paper.
 The grade will replace previously earned grades for subtests.
 Class participation and practical assignments (presentations) are mandatory requirements for taking the tests and resit.
 Students who have obtained a satisfactory grade for the first examination(s) cannot take the resit.

-Blackboard is used for posting course material.
+Blackboard is used for: